-Newcomen Primary School is committed to valuing diversity and to equality of opportunity.
-We aim to create and promote an environment in which pupils, parents and staff are treated fairly and with respect, and feel able to contribute to the best of their abilities.
+Newcomen Primary School is committed to valuing diversity and to equality of opportunity for all.
+We aim to create and promote a calm and peaceful environment in which pupils, parents and staff are treated fairly and with respect, and feel able to contribute to the best of their abilities.